Oxaide

 2. Oxaide Horizon: For operators who want continuous monitoring, we deploy our physics-informed engine for real-time yield gap detection and anomaly alerting.

-The diagnostic result from Verify explicitly converts into the Horizon license — your pilot has already paid for the calibration phase.
+The diagnostic result from Verify converts directly into the Horizon license.
+Your pilot has already paid for the calibration phase.

 Conclusion

 The solar PV industry has normalized underperformance.
-By accepting historical P50 comparisons as the benchmark, operators are leaving 5-15% of revenue on the table — revenue that compounds over the 25+ year asset lifetime.
+By accepting historical P50 comparisons as the benchmark, operators leave 5-15% of revenue on the table.
+Over a 25+ year asset life, that compounds into a very large number.

 Forensic audit isn't about finding catastrophic failures.
 It's about identifying the systematic, incremental losses that nobody notices because they fall within "acceptable" ranges.
 The difference between "acceptable" and "optimal" is millions of dollars over the asset lifetime.